JudeWalsh/goaliewebapp/README.md

 ## NHL.db
 Database file that contains all shots from the 2014-2022.csv file

+This file won't exist when you first clone the repo but the starting the backend will create it

 ## requirements.txt
 Contains all required libraries to run the backend server